dmitriy-nz/strapi-plugin-remote-select/README.md

 ### Basic settings

+Note on labels: You can now generate option labels either by extracting a single field via JSONPath or by composing multiple fields using lodash template syntax.
+See the table below and examples afterward.

 Module is using JSON path for allow configurable way to get an option array, label, and value for options objects.
 Learn more about [JSON path here](https://github.com/dchester/jsonpath)

 | Field name                              | Type     | Description                                                                                                          |